libinliang866/mnngp/README.md

 # mnngp

-This is the code for the implementation of the deep maxout network gaussian process.
+This is the code for the implementation of the bayesian inference based on the deep maxout network gaussian process.